Nukaze/yolo-drone-detector/readme.md

    ![nvcc show version](./resource/docs/nvcc_version.png)
    This should return details of CUDA 11.7 if the installation was successful.

-## Step 2: Install Anaconda
+## Step 3: Install Anaconda

 Anaconda will help manage your virtual environments.
 You can install Anaconda by following these steps:

-1. Download the installer from the [official Anaconda website](https://www.anaconda.com/download/success).
+1. Download the installer from the [Official Anaconda website downloader](https://www.anaconda.com/download/success).
 2. Run the installer and follow the on-screen instructions.
 ![Anaconda_install_options](./resource/docs/conda_install_options.png)
 3. Verify the installation by running: